wfdudley/T-watch-2020/README.md

 <H4>Using this code on your watch</H4>

 To use this code, edit personal_info.h to have the IP, port, username, password of your MQTT server (assuming you have one).
 Edit my_WiFi.h to have the SSID's, passwords, and timezones of all the WiFi access points you want your watch to connect with.
 Finally, compile and upload to your watch.

+<H4>warning about the LVGL User Interface</H4>

+The LVGL UI is used to build the setup, WiFi, and alarm screens with all the dropdowns, buttons, etc.  The text entry boxes put up a keyboard when touched.
+When you have finished entering your text into the box (WiFi password, for example), <b>make sure</b> that you hit the checkmark on the keyboard.
+This ensures that the characters you have entered are seen by the UI.

 <H4>Gestures Mapping</H4>